 When I first started budgeting for my frugal life, one of my exorbitant expenses was eating out…for lunch!
 The midday meal is supposed to be affordable and there I was, blowing my budget on $15 deli sandwiches and embarrassingly expensive sushi nibbles.
 I had to shake my habit and replace my overpriced meals with a cheap and frugal lunch.

 The amazing thing is that when I adopted a frugal diet for lunch, not only did I reel my spending in, but I began eating healthier food, too.
 Like many frugal living tips, it was a win-win – and who doesn’t like to win?!

 Keep Your Budget in Check with a Cheap Lunch

 Frugal lunches are now a solid part of my meal plan – and it is not just because cheap lunches save me money.
 Most of my meals are cheap vegetarian lunches that are low-fat, high-protein and heart healthy – and yet, they are extremely filling and completely satisfying.

-Furthermore, I found that I was less stressed and could better enjoy my lunchtime break when I started bringing my homemade cheap lunches for work.
+Furthermore, I found that I was less stressed and could enjoy my lunchtime break when I started bringing my homemade cheap lunches for work.
 There was no need to dash out to buy food and waste my precious one-hour break in traffic and standing in lines.
-Simply put, it improved my overall frugal lifestyle.
+Simply put, by incorporating cheap lunch ideas into my meal prep plans, it improved my overall frugal lifestyle.

 Plus, because I created a good rotation of fun frugal lunches, I was never bored with my meals.